QXIP/Qbana/README.md

-# Kibana
+# Qbana

-__NOTE__: You have reached the Kibana 3 repository.
-Kibana 3 is a completely new version of Kibana written entirely in HTML and Javascript.
-You can find the Kibana 2 repository at [https://github.com/rashidkpc/Kibana](https://github.com/rashidkpc/Kibana)

-More information about Kibana 3 can be found at [http://www.elasticsearch.org/overview/kibana/](http://www.elasticsearch.org/overview/kibana/)
+Qbana is an indipendent Kibana 3 fork with several additional features and aggregations support.

 ## Overview

-Kibana is an open source (Apache Licensed), browser based analytics and search interface to Logstash and other timestamped data sets stored in ElasticSearch.
-With those in place Kibana is a snap to setup and start using (seriously).
-Kibana strives to be easy to get started with, while also being flexible and powerful
+Qbana is an open source (Apache Licensed), browser based analytics and search interface to Logstash and other timestamped data sets stored in ElasticSearch.
+With those in place Qbana is a snap to setup and start using (seriously).
+Qbana strives to be easy to get started with, while also being flexible and powerful

 ### Requirements